 The county should establish priorities for performing stream/subwatershed assessments to tailor and refine riparian habitat widths, consistent with best available science, to provide appropriate water quality and habitat protection while minimizing the burden on affected property owners.
 Priority should be given to those areas at greatest risk of degradation, for example, due to potential impacts from existing and planned development, the sensitivity of dependent species, or the sensitivity of the watershed’s hydrology to development.

 The county should evaluate streams/riparian areas supporting anadromous fish, sensitive native resident fish, or state priority wildlife species to determine their long-term viability to sustain such fish and wildlife at buildout of the drainage basin under current regulations, consistent with best available science.
 The county should build upon the information and analysis produced through the Watershed Resource Inventory Area projects as necessary to assess current and projected stream and riparian conditions.
-In performing the assessments, consider factors such as stream gradient, channel dimensions, valley configurations, historical conditions, current stream conditions, the width, continuity and quality of riparian areas, the presence of any associated wetlands, aquatic and terrestrial habitat utilization and sensitivity, the intensity of adjacent uses, current zoning, the cumulative impacts of existing and planned future land and resource use, subwatershed hydrology (e.g., based on soil characteristics, tree cover, land use types and characteristics, impervious surface coverage, and the performance of existing stormwater facilities), and water quality.
+In performing the assessments, factors such as stream gradient, channel dimensions, valley configurations, historical conditions, current stream conditions, the width, continuity and quality of riparian areas, the presence of any associated wetlands, aquatic and terrestrial habitat utilization and sensitivity, the intensity of adjacent uses, current zoning, the cumulative impacts of existing and planned future land and resource use, subwatershed hydrology (e.g., based on soil characteristics, tree cover, land use types and characteristics, impervious surface coverage, and the performance of existing stormwater facilities), and water quality should be considered.

 If any streams/riparian areas that currently support anadromous fish, sensitive native resident fish, or state priority wildlife species would not be expected to sustain such fish and wildlife at buildout of the subwatershed under current zoning and development regulations, the county should identify and pursue viable remedial actions to preserve or enhance the habitat functions (e.g., maintaining water quality).
 Remedial actions may include, for example, limits on effective impervious surface coverage and retention of substantial tree cover in the subwatershed, higher stormwater standards, reduced housing density, limits on stream crossings by roads or utility lines to maintain the continuity of riparian areas, expanded riparian areas, and restoration.